-31.1 Commencement date shall be any date chosen by the Authority, after the date of last signature of the contract.
+21.1 Commencement date shall be any date chosen by the Authority, after the date of last signature of the contract.
 An order to start works shall be issued by the Authority after the date of the last signature of the contract, upon which the contractor will have a maximum notice period of 15 calendar days from the date of the order to start works, to mobilize and start works on site.
-Such order to start the works may be provided up to a maximum of 30 calendar days from the last signature date on the contract.
+Such commencement date may not be later than 30 calendar days from the last date of signing of the contract.